 - • For the love of god, please have a sense of humor!
 I have a crazy sense of humor, so keep that in mind.
 Who doesn't enjoy laughing to death?
 I mean...don't ACTUALLY die, but you know.
 Have fun.
 If you have an encyclopedic knowledge of Star Wars, internet memes, Breaking Bad, or Invader Zim, we're probably going to get along just fine.

 This is a tricky question.
-While I always like having people around, I don't know the people clients want to bring.
+While I always like having people around, I don't know the people that clients want to bring.
 It could be a fun, useful friend...or it could be a jealous, drug-addict boyfriend that tries to steal all of my stuff (yeah, it's happened...several times).
 So if you want someone to tag along, please make sure they're not a distraction or crazy.

 For any other shoots, I'm open minded, so just ask first, please.Close